openaps/docs/docs/docs/While You Wait For Gear/collect-data-and-prepare.md

 But, you don't need the square/dual wave boluses anymore, as OpenAPS will help simulate the longer tail insulin needed if you've entered carbs into the system.
 Also, many loopers have found they can convert to a split bolus strategy to effectively deal with the same meals.
 There is a carb+insulin+BG simulator called [Glucodyn](http://perceptus.org) that can be used to model a split bolus strategy for those meals.
 By setting different bolus times and bolus amounts, the model allows the user to slide adjustments to minimize early-meal lows as well as late meal rises.
 For example, you may find that a 20 minute pre-bolus of 50% of the carbs and a later bolus for the remaining 50% will work well, with looping helping to make up the difference that an extended bolus used to provide.
 You can practice the transition to split bolusing even before you get your loop running.

 Some of the super advanced features you'll learn about later - Unannounced Meals and Supermicrobolus (UAM/SMBs) - also help smooth the transition from extended bolusing.
 Some users have found that entering in carbs alone can be effective, especially in helping later BG rises from slow-absorping carbs.
 Once you get your loop running, and are ready for the advanced features, you may be interested in playing with the various techniques available for heavy, slow carb meals.

-### Autotune

-You've been logging and recording your carbs and boluses in Nightscout, right?
-You have your CGM data flowing into Nightscout too?
-Great...now autotune can give you a headstart to fine-tuning your basals and ISF.
-There are some restrictions on autotune still (only a single daily carb ratio and single daily ISF), but there are tips on the [autotune page](http://openaps.readthedocs.io/en/latest/docs/Customize-Iterate/autotune.html) for how to deal with multiple values.
-You can run autotune before you get your loop setup...it doesn't have to run on a rig.

-How important are good basals and ISFs?
-You mean you weren't convinced already by the amount of work put into autotune itself?
-Well, autotune is a required step in order to enable the most advanced features (SMB and UAM).
-The new version will check to see if you have an autotune directory in your rig before the loop will be allowed to actually enact any SMBs (no matter what your preferences say).
-To fulfill this requirement you can do one of the following which will create an autotune directory where it needs to be:

-* enable autotune during your OpenAPS setup script and autotune will run automatically as part of your loop.
-* run autotune as a one-off (single run) on your rig using the directions given in the link above

-Regardless of if you want to use advanced features later, we highly recommend running autotune as part of the rig nightly, or as a one-off and periodically checking the output to see if the settings on the pump that you are using reflect what the data says your body really needs.